 We have many examples of projects which have helped inform health care policy or enrich understanding of the causes and outcomes from diseases and their treatments.
+In 2019, QResearch relocated to the University of Oxford when Professor Julia Hippisley-Cox moved from Nottingham to take up a post as Professor of Clinical Epidemiology & General Practice at the University of Oxford.

 Why is QResearch wanting to expand?